igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 and require collaborative client and server.
 Both endpoints cooperate by marking and, possibly, mirroring information back and forward on the round-trip connection.
-The techniques are especially valuable when applied to protocols that encrypt transport headers, since the enable loss and delay measurements by passive on-path network devices.
+The techniques are especially valuable when applied to protocols that encrypt transport headers, since they enable loss and delay measurements by passive on-path network devices.
 Different techniques are considered within this document.